Prostate cancer is rated second on the list of the most common cancers that develop in male patients.

 Understanding the risks of a prostate biopsy can help you understand when it might be time to get a second opinion and why alternative solutions are sometimes better.

-In our opinion, a far safer and gentler prostate biopsy alternative is our Advanced Prostate Cancer Risk Assessment (APCRA).
+In our view, a significantly safer and less invasive alternative to a prostate biopsy is our Advanced Prostate Cancer Risk Assessment (APCRA).
 This consists of non-invasive blood tests and specialized color Doppler scans.

-The variety and sophistication of some of these new blood tests make this a very realistic alternative to a prostate biopsy, especially if you have a preference for non-invasive diagnostics and treatments.
+The diversity and advanced nature of certain blood tests make them a highly viable alternative to a prostate biopsy, particularly if you prefer non-invasive diagnostic methods and treatments.

 To learn more or book our Advanced Prostate Cancer Risk Assessment, please call our customer service team on +1-888-868-3554 who will be happy to assist you and offer any further information.